 We work in partnership with 26 organisations and as part of alliances to ensure the voices of women across Asia and the Pacific are heard.
 Our work focuses on women’s leadership and participation, safety and security, economic empowerment, and systemic change.

 Partnering for change

-This partnership model reflects our experience that strengthening women’s ability to act collectively is key to change in the context of inequality and marginalisation.
+This partnership model reflects our experience that strengthening women’s ability to act collectively is key to long-lasting change in the context of inequality and marginalisation.